WRITTEN BY Mary-Audrey Atteberry

 ½ teaspoon dry mustard

 TO PREPARE THE PECANS: Place the nuts in a small bowl, cover with boiling water and let soak for 15 minutes.
 Drain well and pat dry on paper towels.
-Pre-heat oven to 300F.
+Preheat oven to 300.
 Spread nuts on an ungreased baking sheet and toast stirring occasionally, for 45 minutes.
 While nuts are baking, prepare the sugar and spice mixture.
 Whisk vegetable oil, sugar, salt, cinnamon, nutmeg, cloves, ginger and mustard in a medium size bowl.
 Remove nuts and turn oven up to 350F.
 Add hot nuts into spice mixture and toss to coat thoroughly.
 Spread nuts into a single layer on baking sheet and roast 15 minutes.
 Let cool and store in an airtight container for up to 2 weeks.

-For those of you who need a break from lighting up those burners in your kitchen, here are a few of my favorite downtown restaurants that source locally and support sustained agriculture whenever possible.
+For those of you who need a break from lighting up those burners in your kitchen, here are a couple of my favorite downtown restaurants that source locally and support sustained agriculture whenever possible.
 These are definitely worth the drive.

 HOT CIDER DRESSING